iloriopeyemicharles-ctrl/BODMAS/README.md

 ## 🚀 How to Run the Project
 1. Make sure you have Python 3 installed.
 2. Clone the repository: git clone https://github.com/iloriopeyemicharles-ctrl/BODMAS
-3. Move into the project folder: cd BODMAS
+3. Move into the project folder: "BODMAS"
-4. Run the Python file: python bodmas.py
+4. Run the Python file: "bodmas.py"
 5. Once the script starts, follow the on-screen prompts to enter an expression and view the step-by-step solution.